 In a crash you're twice as likely to die if you don't wear a seatbelt.
-Always wear a seat belt - seat belts save lives.
+Always wear a seat belt even on a short journeys - seat belts save lives.

 Wear your seatbelt correctly, for best possible protection in a crash.